zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/fuzzy_miner.md

 # Fuzzy Miner

-The Fuzzy Miner is a mining algorithm is best used for less structured processes.
+The fuzzy miner is a mining algorithm is best used for less structured processes.
 The algorithm uses the significance and the correlation metric to abstract the process model.
 Nodes can be collapsed to clusters and edges can be merged for an easier view of the process model.

 Building clusters follows three rules.
 Significant nodes are kept and will not be merged, less significant nodes and highly correlated nodes will be merged into a cluster, and less significant and lowly correlated nodes will be removed.
 Edge filtering uses the edge cutoff metric, that will be described later.